Environmental Protection Fund (EPF)

 - Created in 1993, the EPF:

-- Provides an ongoing source of primarily pay-as-you-go funding to address the State’s environmental needs.
+- provides an ongoing source of primarily pay-as-you-go funding to address the State’s environmental capital spending needs.

-- Supports a broad array of environmental programs, such as: State and municipal open space conservation; municipal and agricultural non-point source water pollution control; State and local parks projects; municipal water pollution control and aquatic habitat conservation; support for the State’s zoos, botanical gardens and aquaria; waterfront revitalization; farmland conservation; and municipal climate change mitigation and resilience programs.
+- supports a broad array of environmental programs, such as: State and municipal open space conservation; municipal and agricultural non-point source water pollution control; State and local parks projects; municipal water pollution control and aquatic habitat conservation; support for the State’s zoos, botanical gardens and aquaria; waterfront revitalization; and farmland conservation.

 New York Works